Abandoned Town, Capricorn

 “And you, sir,” Werner returned after giving the man a salute.

 Ersatz signaled for Fischer to leave and for Werner to come closer.
-Both men obeyed.
+Fischer obeyed as did Werner.

 “Right, Werner.
-I’ll have my men supply you and yours with the conductors we’ve brought along.”
+I’ll have my men supply you and your men with the conductors we’ve brought along.”
 The major tilted his head to the side.

 In the direction he indicated, hidden behind one of the cabins were fifteen—no, thirty men.
 They wore Capricornian army uniforms, but Werner did not recognize any of them.
 It was an unusually high number of men to bring to a peace negotiation.
 The major motioned for one of the men to come forward.

-The man handed Ersatz the conducting rifle from his back before returning to his squadron.
+The man handed Ersatz the conducting rifle from his back before returning to his unit.

 “Peace negotiations?”
 Ersatz pushed the rifle into Werner’s hands.
 “Did I not make it clear over the radio, Waltz?
 We are going to eliminate the Ophiuchian Agents they’ve sent down here.”